Convert MD to XLSX

 Markdown

 Lightweight markup language created by John Gruber in 2004 for plain text formatting.
-Supports tables using pipe syntax, lists, headers, and basic text formatting.
-Widely used in documentation, README files, and technical writing.
+Uses simple syntax for headers, lists, links, code blocks, and emphasis.
+Supports pipe-delimited tables for structured data.
+Widely adopted for documentation, README files, technical writing, and content management.
 Documentation Plain Text |

 XLSX